 What is Included?

 Cost of a session is $300.
 Lifestyle Newborn Sessions last up to two hours.
 Final edited images will be delivered within two weeks (often much sooner) and can be viewed in a beautiful online gallery where you will have full rights to download, print, and share.
-You can expect at least 60 images in both color and black and white.
+You can expect at least 60 images (often many more) in color and some in black and white.
 You will have the option to purchase prints, announcements, and products from your gallery as well.
 Custom designed albums that will last a lifetime are available for purchase.
 They make great gifts!

 Where will we shoot?

 Ideal areas in your home to shoot are the nursery, master bedroom, and living room, or anywhere else that gets good natural light.
 I'm always seeking the light.
 If your house does not have abundant natural light, I may do lots of shooting near a window.
 If your master bedroom doesn't have nice light, we may choose to shoot in a guest room that gets better light.
 Does your house need to be spotless?
 No way!
 You just had a baby.
 First of all, we won't shoot in your entire house, so don't worry about areas we don't need to shoot in.
 If I get there and see a room I'd love to shoot in because of great light, we can tidy it up.
 I don't judge.
 Also, don't be surprised if a move a piece of furniture, or two.
 It's all about the light and direction I shoot to the light.
 There could be a need to move a couch or chair to a spot where the light sits better on my subjects.